-At the point of manufacture, Escrow contracts associated with Kong notes are unloaded.
-The initial holder of a Kong must carry out a minting function against the note which consists of generating a random number leveraging the entropy present in the secure element.
-Registry stores three variables which control the availability and functionality of this minting function:
+At the point of manufacture, Kong notes may either have associated Escrow contracts which are unloaded, or they may instead confer minting rights to the holder of the note to mint Kong tokens.
+In the latter case, the holder of a Kong note must carry out a minting function against the note which consists of signing a recent block hash after a given amount of time.
+The initial Kong Registry contract stores four variables which control the availability and functionality of this minting function:

-- bytes32 tertiaryPublicKeyHash: A sha256 hash of the provisioning key pair. - uint256 kongAmount: The face value of a given Kong note. - bool mintable: Boolean determining whether or not the note is mintable.
+- bytes32 tertiaryPublicKeyHash: A sha256 hash of the provisioning key pair. - uint256 kongAmount: The face value of a given Kong note. - uint256 mintableTime: UNIX timestamp after which point the note is mintable. - bool mintable: Boolean determining whether or not the note is mintable.

-If the note is mintable, then the holder of the Kong note may request that the secure element generate a random number and sign it using the ECDSA provisioning key pair.
-The provisioning ECDSA key pair is capable of signing only data internal to the secure element and cannot be presented with an external string.
+If the note is mintable, then the holder of the Kong note may request that the secure element sign a sha256 hash consisting of the desired recipient address and block hash created after the mintableTime.
 An increment-only counter within the secure element may limit the number of times that the provisioning key pair can be used to generate signatures.
+The mintableTime of a Kong note is similar to the unlockTime for notes with associated Escrow contracts rather than minting rights.